-• Responsiveness to intent of the award mechanism: Does the applicant provide information on how the study will gather preliminary data that addresses one or more TRDRP research priorities (Appendix A) and demonstrates proof-of-principle to support the feasibility of a new paradigm or research hypothesis?
+Responsiveness to intent of the award mechanism: Does the applicant provide information on how the study will gather preliminary data that addresses one or more TRDRP research priorities (Appendix A) and demonstrates proof-of-principle to support the feasibility of a new paradigm or research hypothesis?
 Does the study represent a new research trajectory that is not currently funded from other sources?
-Does the applicant describe how the pilot study will lead to an expanded research effort in the future, including specific funding sources and award mechanism?
+Does

-- Tobacco-relatedness: If the proposed research is completed would the outcomes be informative or beneficial for current and prior commercial tobacco product users?
-Do basic and preclinical science studies of tobacco-related diseases, substantially incorporate nicotine and/or other constituents of commercial tobacco products into the research plan?
-Do clinical, translational, or implementation studies inform prevention and/or involve human subjects that have a history of commercial tobacco product use? - Innovation: Does the research adapt existing methods or technologies to new uses or with understudied populations, propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods or technologies?
+- the applicant describe how the pilot study will lead to an expanded research effort in the future, including specific funding sources and award mechanism? - Responsiveness to the needs of California's Tobacco Control Community: If the proposed research is completed would the outcomes be informative or beneficial for current and prior commercial tobacco product users?
+Do clinical, translational, or implementation studies inform prevention and/or involve human subjects that have a history of commercial tobacco product use?
+How strongly does the proposed research align with California's tobacco control efforts, as outlined in the TEROC Plan and California Endgame Policy Platform found here. - Innovation: Does the research adapt existing methods or technologies to new uses or with understudied populations, propose new paradigms, challenge existing paradigms or is it otherwise highly creative in one or more of the following ways: the concept or question, research methods or technologies?
 Does the proposed research represent more than an incremental advance upon published data?
 For example, does the project challenge existing interventions, clinical practice or policy; or address an innovative hypothesis or critical barrier to progress in the field?